 HKU Sandy Bay RFC, Stanley Ho Sports Centre, Sha Wan Drive, Pok Fu Lam, Hong Kong, www.hkusandybayrfc.com

 Located in Sai Kung’s stunning countryside, the Hong Kong Golf & Tennis Academy (HKGTA) offers tailored programmes that follow specialised philosophies and training methods.
-Sign up for one of the junior golf classes (based on the Jack Nicklaus approach) or join the tennis under 18 training programme (that makes use of the Bruguera Method).
-There is also the HKGTA Kids Academy where kids can learn at their own pace.
+Sign your kids up for the tennis under 18 training programme (that makes use of the Bruguera Method).
+There is also the HKGTA Kids Academy where youngsters can learn at their own pace.

 One of the oldest and largest sports clubs in Hong Kong, The Royal Hong Kong Yacht Club provides comprehensive courses that cover everything from basic sailing skills to rowing, paddling, racing and more.
 Take advantage of the warmer weather and enjoy being out on the open sea – you can choose flexible dates based on your schedule.

 Extracurricular Activities: Other And Multi-Sports

 If your kids get restless behind their school desk, they’ll love the change to let rip and stretch their legs at one of Minisport’s extracurricular offerings.
 Kids can try their hand at multiple sports (including tennis, football, coordination skills and more!) under the guidance of Minisport’s dedicated early year sports specialists.
 Or, if you’re looking for a more personal approach, try the private classes that are available on request at a time and venue that suits you.
 The passionate coaching team will make sure your kids get the most out of every class, become well-rounded confident young athletes, and blow off enough steam that they’ll sleep soundly at the end of the day!